Erik Ehrström

 Ehrström lived in France from 1899 and held various positions in politics and economics.
 After Finland became independent, he was employed by the Finnish Foreign Service 1918–1926.
 Ehrström acted as secretary of the delegation in the recognition of the independence of Finland in February 1918 in Paris; the delegation included procurator Lorenzo Kihlman, Consul Eugen Wolff and Senator Rudolf Holsti.
 Ehrström was then appointed in July 1918 as Representative of Finland to France and the Netherlands, and he worked until 1919.
 Last Ehrström acted as Envoy in Warsaw from 1922 to 1926.
 In December 1919 he received the titles of Special envoy and Sovereign Minister.

-Ehrström was married since 1907 to French-born Marie-Antoinette Vincent.
+Ehrström was married in 1907 to French-born Marie-Antoinette Vincent.